ranibasna/Reproducible-research-with-R-/docs/Git.md

 * Click the green “Create Repository” button and you’re set.
 You now have an online space for your project to live in.
 &nbsp;
 * Create your local repository
-    - navigate to the directory where you want to locate your project.
+    - Navigate to the directory where you want to locate your project. (**Pay attention to which directory you are in currently**)
-    - on terminal use mkdir to create a directory name it for example myR_project.
+    - On terminal use mkdir to create a directory name it for example myR_project.
     - cd to myR_project
-    - type ```git init```
+    - Type ```git init```

 * Your computer now realizes this directory is Git-ready, and you can start inputting Git commands.
 Now you’ve got both an online and a local repo for your project to live inside.